 Saner saves the mail settings and displays them on the Mail Settings page.

-Important: You can apply mail settings to an account and an organization in Saner. |
+| Important: You can apply mail settings to an account and an organization in Saner. |

 Configure Mail Settings (OAuth)

-User access level: You must be logged in as an Admin/Organization Admin/Account Admin to configure OAuth mail settings. |
+| User access level: You must be logged in as an Admin/Organization Manager/Account Manager to configure OAuth mail settings. |

-1. Login to the Saner web console and access Control Panel.
+1. Log in to the Saner web console and access Control Panel.

 The Control Panel page appears.

-2. Click the drop-down menu next to the icon and select the organization you want to work with.
+icon and select the organization you want to work with.

 3. Click Mail. ( Deployment –>Settings–>Mail)